Alessandro1103/obsidian/Vault1/Zettelkasten/Local Search.md

 Example:
 ![[Pasted image 20231124120039.png|500]]
 Local search algorithm are not systematic, this can lead to a lack of guarantees regarding the global optimality of the solution found, it doesn't look for all the solution but a better one.
 This means that the algorithms use very little memory (constant space).
 It finds reasonable solutions even in large or infinite state spaces.
+One example of algorithm:

+The **Hill-Climbing**:
+keeps choosing actions leading to a direct successor state with best heuristic value.
+It stops when no more immediate improvements can be made.
+No completeness, no optimality.

 ---